 Housing costs in Big Bear Lake are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities, Big Bear Lake isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Big Bear Lake is neither predominantly one nor the other.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Big Bear Lake is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Big Bear Lake is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Big Bear Lake who work in sales jobs (16.40%), management occupations (12.28%), and office and administrative support (11.72%), and sales jobs (9.69%).
+Overall, Big Bear Lake is a city of service providers, sales and office workers, and managers.
+There are especially a lot of people living in Big Bear Lake who work in management occupations (14.52%), office and administrative support (11.72%), and sales jobs (9.69%).

 Another notable thing is that Big Bear Lake is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the city’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

-The education level of Big Bear Lake citizens is a little higher than the average for US cities and towns: 24.40% of adults in Big Bear Lake have at least a bachelor's degree, and the average American community has 21.84%.
+The overall education level of Big Bear Lake citizens is substantially higher than the typical US community, as 31.50% of adults in Big Bear Lake have at least a bachelor's degree, and the average American community has 21.84%.

-The per capita income in Big Bear Lake in 2010 was $31,904, which is upper middle income relative to California, and wealthy relative to the rest of the US.
-This equates to an annual income of $127,616 for a family of four.
+The per capita income in Big Bear Lake in 2018 was $33,839, which is middle income relative to California, and upper middle income relative to the rest of the US.
+This equates to an annual income of $135,356 for a family of four.
 However, Big Bear Lake contains both very wealthy and poor people as well.

-Big Bear Lake is a very ethnically-diverse city.
+Big Bear Lake is an extremely ethnically-diverse city.
 The people who call Big Bear Lake home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Big Bear Lake residents report their race to be White, followed by Black or African-American.
+The greatest number of Big Bear Lake residents report their race to be White, followed by Asian.
 Big Bear Lake also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 21.34% of the city’s residents.
-Important ancestries of people in Big Bear Lake include Irish, English, Italian, and Dutch.
+People of Hispanic or Latino origin account for 31.42% of the city’s residents.
+Important ancestries of people in Big Bear Lake include Irish, German, English, Italian, and Scottish.